top of page

 You fail to fully embody that Human Giving-ness consistently because you ignore one very important person’s needs.

-More often than not, you forget to lend that generosity and kindness to yourself.
+You forget to lend that generosity and kindness to yourself.

 Your outward people pleasing is a sacrificial act, one that is not coming from a place of unconditional love, but rather is born from fear.

 And it’s not your fault.
 You don’t mean to hurt yourself.
-In fact — avoiding pain is a big part of why you have people pleasing tendencies in the first place.
-You are afraid of feeling the uncomfortable feelings that inevitably stir up inside of you when other people express their upset-ness.
+In fact — avoiding pain is a big part of why you have people pleasing tendencies in the first place!

 Ironically, people pleasing, at its core, is actually all about You.

-You desperately need to avoid the discomfort of anger or disappointment.
 You do not know how to handle others’ expressed dissatisfaction, and so you will do anything to avoid having to face it.

 Now before we dive deeper into the root of people pleasing, and how to begin healing from it, let’s get clear on what people pleasing can look like.